 Whilst this is not best practice, you can choose not to synchronize your directory structure.
 If you choose this option, you'll need to manually import a list of known user addresses to Mimecast.
-See the Adding Users Using a Spreadsheet Import page for further information.
+See the Importing Users via a Spreadsheet page for further information.

 Mimecast communicates with your directory to synchronize the user data required.
 This requires the relevant port (listed below) to be open for communication on your firewall:

 - LDAP - TCP port 389 (non-secure connection)